 We have a strong and committed team, with good networks based on trust and friendships.
 We will therefore be able to secure both excellent Kindness Connectors (mentors) and those needing the individualised and personalised support being offered.

-In seeking to establish a network of volunteer digital Kindness connectors (mentors), we anticipate many of them being highly skilled professionals, trained psychotherapists and counsellors.
-We already have several volunteer Kindness connectors already identified, including our Founder Director, fellow civil society consultant Simon Pickering and also Steps to Recovery Advisor Sadia Akram.
+In seeking to establish a network of volunteer digital Kindness Connectors (mentors), we anticipate many of them having extensive life and work experience; and even possibly being trained psychotherapists or counsellors.
+We already have several volunteer Kindness Connectors already identified, including our Founder Director, fellow civil society consultants Kate Shurety and Simon Pickering and also Steps to Recovery Advisor Sadia Akram.
 We need more!

 We intend to enlist further support and involvement via our Steps to Recovery network and with larger (national and regional) multi-faith faith/civil society organisations, such as Together Middlesbrough & Cleveland, Greater Together Manchester, Strengthening Faith Institutions, Faiths Forum for London and Transforming Communities Together (Walsall & Wolverhampton).
 All will be encouraged by their involvement to help identify beneficiaries (‘connectees’) and promote CSC Connecting.

 If you would like to refer yourself to CSC Connecting (only for Middlesbrough residents currently) then please complete this survey link: https://www.surveymonkey.co.uk/r/GXXLHVL

 If you’d like to support us with this project, please consider donating to provide digital equipment to migrants and refugees and help us continue this work.